subsquid-labs/squid-evm-template/README.md

 ## Disclaimer

 This is alpha-quality software.
-The Squid SDK may introduce breaking changes in the future versions.
+The Squid SDK may introduce breaking changes in future versions.